Clinical Trials

 • Parking fees at the study site.

-Have in mind that those compensation or payments are subject to Country-Specific Policies and can be limited.
+Keep in mind that compensation is subject to country-specific policies and may be limited.
 For example:

 Final Thoughts